kwasniew/hyperbook/manuscript/ch7.md

 ## Unsubscribing from subscriptions

 Subscriptions are long-lived effects you can unsubscribe from.
-Return the code to unsubscribe from the subscription definition.
+Return the code to unsubscribe in the subscription definition.
 ```javascript
 const eventSourceSubscription = (dispatch, data) => {
    return () => {